fyne-io/proposals/aligned_boxlayout.md

 )
 ```

 Maybe it would not be easy for new users, and a bit confusing.
 Also it maybe would push extra work to the app as it would need to build 3 containers (1 Border and 2 VBoxes).
-Proposed solution would increase code readability and use only 2 containers:
+Proposed solution would increase code readability and use only 1 container:

 ```go
 logEntry := widget.NewLabel("Log text\n" + loremIpsum)